iambillzhao/Geniegotchi/README.md

 ## Included Files

-- `Geniegotchi.java`: A customizable Geniegotchi object that allows users to rename, feed, play, rename, and ask for fortunes randomly chosen from the pre-generated list.
+- `Geniegotchi.java`: A customizable Geniegotchi object that allows users to feed, play, rename, and ask for fortunes randomly chosen from the pre-generated list.

 - `GeniegotchiDemo.java`: The main program with the option to initialize a